salomonlamas/stock-analysis/README.md

 # stock-analysis
-General figures generation for stock performance using VBA
+Gathering the returns for "green" company stocks within a given year using VBA